akira-kurogane/mongodb-guide/content/rw_data_guide/bson_format/_index.md

 +++
-title = "The BSON document"
-date =  2018-05-31T14:47:29+10:00
+title = "The data: BSON documents" description = "The JSON-like data format used in MongoDB" date =  2018-05-31T14:47:29+10:00 weight = 10
-draft = true
-weight = 5
 +++

 MongoDB stores both user collections' data and also its system collections' data in one and only one binary format - the BSON format.
 It is a binary format for serializing objects of arbitrary keys and values, the same as JSON.